Causal Mediation in Additive Survival Models with the multimediate package

 suppressPackageStartupMessages(library(timereg))

 The toy dataset provided in this vignette is a subset of the study population used in the manuscript by Ruiz-Hernandez et al. (2017).
-The original dataset included imputation of missing completely at random urine cadmium values and blood lead values below the detection limit (for a deeper understanding of the imputation, see Ruiz-Hernandez et al. (2017)).
+The original dataset included imputation of missing completely at random urine cadmium values and blood lead values below the detection limit (for a deeper understanding of the imputation, see Ruiz-Hernandez et al. (2017).
 Here we provided the subset of actually measured (i.e. unimputed) urine cadmium values.
+Also we extended the followup for mortality data collection to 10 years.

 Multiple mediation analysis with correlated=FALSE